ffxstyleguide/styleguide-afr/readme/index.md

 It is possible to add a custom stylesheet to your section by including `custom_css: [your stylesheet name here]` in the front matter of `index.html`.

-You can then add in a markdown file for each subsection, numbered 00 - 99 in the order you wish them to display.
+You can then add in a markdown file for each subsection, prefixed with a dash to ensure it comes before `index.html` in the file order.
+(This is because the markdown will not be parsed if it comes later.)
 Add the subsection title in its front matter like so:

 {% highlight yaml %}
 ---
 title: intro
 ---
-{% endhighlight %}

-For all sections except the intro a level 2 heading (h2) should be added with the exact same text as the subsection title.
-If there is no heading or the text is not the same, in-page links from the navigation bar will not work, as they depend on automatically generated `id`s for these headings.
-These headings should also be given a class of `styleguide-heading`, using [Kramdown attribute notation](http://kramdown.gettalong.org/syntax.html#block-ials).
-Example:

-{% highlight md %}
-## fonts
-{: .styleguide-heading}
 {% endhighlight %}

 #### Landing page